-Low Temperature Long Time Milk Pasteurization Methods
+Low Temperature Long Time (LTLT) Milk Pasteurization Methods

 Traditional milk pasteurization approaches face significant challenges in balancing microbial safety with nutrient preservation.
 High-temperature short-time (HTST) methods operating at 72°C for 15 seconds effectively reduce pathogens but can denature proteins and alter sensory qualities, while lower temperature treatments must demonstrate equivalent bacterial reduction to meet food safety standards.